serde-rs/serde-rs.github.io/_src/field-attrs.md

   This removes one level of structure between the serialized representation and the Rust data structure representation.
 It can be used for factoring common keys into a shared structure, or for capturing remaining fields into a map with arbitrary string keys.
-The [struct flattening](attr-flatten.md) page provides some examples.
+The [struct flattening] page provides some examples.

+  [struct flattening]: attr-flatten.md

   *Note:* this attribute is not supported in combination with structs that use [`deny_unknown_fields`].
 Neither the outer nor inner flattened struct should